Delivering products in 30 to 60 days. Call now to place your order.

 Types of Deep UV Modulators

 Our research has identified three primary categories of Deep UV modulators, each utilizing distinct physical mechanisms for light manipulation in the sub-300nm wavelength range.
+Different types of modulators employ various active materials, such as based inorganic liquid crystals and inorganic birefringent crystals, which offer unique properties for deep UV light modulation.
 These modulators demonstrate specific advantages for different applications in semiconductor manufacturing and optical communications.

 Electro-Optic Modulators